top of page

 PROFESSIONAL SERVICES

 Counselling can support re-establishing family relationships to create clear boundaries for co-parenting and for parents to reassure their children that they are loved.
 During separation and divorce, children and youth also experience grief and loss which may elevate their insecurity while adjusting to two separate households.
-When parents disagree about their children’s feelings or needs, the child’s perspective may provide valuable insight into the development of co-parenting plans.
+When parents disagree about their children’s feelings or needs, the child’s perspective may provide valuable insight into how they can best support their child's unique needs.

 • Unconditional love